Born to Sing (En Vogue album): Background

 In the late-1980s, Oakland-based production and songwriting duo Denzil Foster and Thomas McElroy were looking for singers to sing on their 1988 compilation project FM2 for Atlantic Records.
-During the audition process, they conceived the idea of a modern-day girl trio in the tradition of The Supremes, Martha and the Vandellas, The Ronettes and other commercially successful female bands which had flourished in the late 1950s and early 1960s.
+During the audition process, they conceived the idea of a modern-day girl trio in the tradition of the Supremes, Martha and the Vandellas, the Ronettes and other commercially successful female bands which had flourished in the late 1950s and early 1960s.
 Foster and McElroy envisioned an entertainment unit with interchangeable but not identical parts in which every member would qualify to take the lead on any given number.
 Thus, their plan was to recruit singers who possessed strong voices, noticeably good looks, and intelligence.
 Approximately 3000 women attended the auditions held in 1988, with Dawn Robinson, Cindy Herron, and Maxine Jones making the final cut.
-Originally conceived as a trio, Foster and McElroy decided to create a quartet after hearing Terry Ellis audition whose plane had been late from Houston, Texas.
-At first, they selected the band name 4-U but soon shifted to Vogue, ultimately settling on En Vogue, upon learning that another group had already claimed the Vogue moniker.
+Originally conceived as a trio, Foster and McElroy decided to refashion their group as a quartet after Terry Ellis auditioned late due to a delayed flight from Houston, Texas.
+At first, they named the group "4-U" but soon shifted to the more mature-sounding "Vogue"; upon learning that another group already used the name, they changed it again to "En Vogue".